-- a. (i) The Director General shall notify South Africa of the Board's approval of any Agency official as a safeguards inspector.
-Unless South Africa advises the Director General of its rejection of such an official as an inspector for South Africa within three months of receipt of notification of the Board's approval, the inspector so notified to South Africa shall be considered designated to South Africa. - (ii) The Director General, acting in response to a request by South Africa or on his own initiative, shall immediately inform South Africa of the withdrawal of the designation of any official as an inspector for South Africa. - b.
-A notification referred to in paragraph a. above shall be deemed to be received by South Africa seven days after the date of the transmission by registered mail of the notification by the Agency to South Africa.
+- a. (i) The Director General shall notify the Government of the Republic of Korea of the Board's approval of any Agency official as a safeguards inspector.
+Unless the Government of the Republic of Korea advises the Director General of its rejection of such an official as an inspector for the Republic of Korea within three months of receipt of notification of the Board's approval, the inspector so notified to the Government of the Republic of Korea shall be considered designated to the Republic of Korea. - (ii) The Director General, acting in response to a request by the Government of the Republic of Korea or on his own initiative, shall immediately inform the Government of the Republic of Korea of the withdrawal of the designation of any official as an inspector for the Republic of Korea.

+b.
+A notification referred to in paragraph a. above shall be deemed to be received by the Government of the Republic of Korea seven days after the date of the transmission by registered mail of the notification by the Agency to the Government of the Republic of Korea.